stargirliepops/Comp-2600-A2-Resume/README.md

   - ### Step 1 | GENERATING YOUR STATIC WEBSITE
     - Install Python: [Python](https://www.python.org/)
     - On the command line, install Pelican by running this command: **python -m pip install "pelican[markdown]"**
-    - Next, on the command line, navigate to the directory where you want your website to be located on your computer.
+    - Next, navigate to the directory where you want your website to be located on your computer.
-    - Now, create a new folder.
+    - Now, create a new folder for your website documents.
     - Then run this command inside the new folder to create a website: **pelican-quickstart** (You will need to answer some intuitive questions during this process)
     - You should end up with these documents below or similar ones inside your website folder.
         ![Image 1](Image1.png)